Missed warning signs, failings and lessons learned: Nikolas Cruz and Parkland

 Now, it’s down to a panel of 12 jurors to decide whether he should be sentenced to life in prison without the possibility of parole or to be sentenced to death for his crimes.

-Following a jury selection process beset by delays and setbacks, opening statements will finally begin Monday in his sentencing trial.
+Following a jury selection process beset by delays and setbacks, opening statements finally began in his sentencing trial on 18 July.
 The trial is expected to last four to six months with testimony from up to 2,000 witnesses reliving what was one of the deadliest high school shootings in US history.

 While the survivors and families of the victims have waited more than four years for their day in court, some changes in gun laws and school safety measures have come more quickly.